CumulusNetworks/docs/content/cumulus-linux-511/Installation-Management/Upgrading-Cumulus-Linux.md

 - **ONIE** is an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on a switch.
 - **Optimized image upgrade** uses two partitions to upgrade the image with just one reboot cycle.
 With two partitions on the switch, the current image boots from one partition, from which the image upgrade triggers.
 After detecting the running partition and checking if the second partition is available for installation, optimized upgrade starts to stage the installation in the second partition (copying the image, preparing the partition, unpacking the new image, and tuning and finalizing the new partition for the new image).
 The subsequent boot occurs from the second partition.

-  - The switch does not support optimized image upgrade in {{<link url="In-Service-System-Upgrade-ISSU/#restart-mode" text="warm restart mode">}}.
+{{%notice note%}}
 - You can use optimized upgrade to upgrade the switch from Cumulus Linux 5.11.0 to Cumulus Linux 5.11.1 and later.
 To upgrade the switch to Cumulus Linux 5.11.0, you must use ONIE.

-{{%notice note%}}
 - Upgrading an MLAG pair requires additional steps.
 If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
 {{%/notice%}}